Photo: Georgia Glynn Smith

-For the pommes Anna, preheat the oven to 200°C, fan 180°C, gas 6.
+Preheat the oven to 200°C/fan 180°C/gas mark 6.
 Place a buttered heavy-based ovenproof frying pan about 16cm diameter x 5cm deep over a low heat and carefully arrange a neat layer of overlapping potato slices on the bottom.
 Brush with some of the melted butter and season with salt and pepper.
 Continue to layer the potatoes, melted butter and seasoning until all the potatoes have been used.

 Put the tomatoes on the baking tray, drizzle with the olive oil and season with salt.
 Roast in the oven for 15 minutes.

 Meanwhile, heat a heavy-based griddle pan until very hot.
 Season and lightly brush each steak with oil.
 Griddle for 1 minute, then turn around to create a criss-cross marking and cook for another minute.
-Repeat on the other side – this will give medium-cooked steaks.
+Repeat on the other side.
 Leave the steaks to rest on a board or plate for at least 5 minutes before serving.

-Turn the potato cake onto a board.
+Turn the potato cake on to a board.
 Arrange the garlic and parsley in the middle and cut into wedges.
-To serve, transfer the steaks to a warm plate, adding a couple of potato cake wedges, some tomatoes, and tuck in.
-Eat with the Béarnaise sauce on the side.
+To serve, transfer the steaks to a warm plate and add a couple of potato cake wedges and some tomatoes.
+Eat with the béarnaise sauce on the side.